chillington/getting-and-cleaning-project/README.md

 ##Using the Script

-The script "run_analysis.R" should be run from the working directory.
+The script 'run_analysis.R' should be run from the working directory.
 When run, the script will download and unzip the files to a new folder, and set the working directory to the folder where the files listed above are located.

 Files from the "test" and "train" folders listed above are merged into a single data frame containing columns for subject, activity, and several measurement variables.
 Descriptive activity labels are added from the activity_labels file.
 Names for the measurement variables are added from the features file, then edited to be more descriptive.
 Finally, a second, tidy data frame is created which contains averages on all measurement variables for each subject and activity.
-This data frame is written to "tidydata.txt".
+This data frame is written to 'tidydata.txt'.

-The resulting tidy dataset is described in CodeBook.md.
+The resulting tidy dataset is described in 'CodeBook.md'.